 Hurricane fabric – 2/10

-This fabric applied to the outside of your windows is meant to repel debris during hurricane weather.
+This fabric applied to the outside of your impact windows is meant to repel debris during hurricane weather.
 They are installed on a temporary or permanent basis but do not prevent repelled debris from damaging other property.

 The only upside of installing hurricane fabric is its low cost.
 For around $15 or less per square foot, you can provide minimal hurricane protection to your windows.
 Know that this option still requires professional installation and planning before hurricane weather hits.